ETCGrantsDAO/etc-grants-dao-website/src/md/etc-grants-process.en.md

 ### Step 4: Grants team approval { .scroll-element #grantsProcess.phases.step4}

-After evaluating all submitted grants – within the submission timeline – the applicants will be notified whether their application has been accepted or denied.
+After evaluating all submitted grants. the applicants will be notified whether their application has been accepted or denied.
 If an application was denied, the team will receive a notification with some feedback on why the application was rejected.
 When an application is approved, the team will move into the due diligence phase.

 ### Step 5: Due diligence and KYC/AML requirements { .scroll-element #grantsProcess.phases.step5}